BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_0_Setting_Up_a_Bitcoin-Core_VPS.md

-# Section Two: Setting Up a Bitcoin-Core VPS
+# Section Two: Creating a Bitcoin-Core VPS

 To get started with Bitcoin, you first need to set up a machine running Bitcoin.
 The articles in this section describe how to do so using a VPS (Virtual Private Server).